 Saltwater crocodiles have a wider snout than most crocodiles.
 Their skull may reach up to 75cm (30in) in length.
-A pair of ridges runs down this snout from the eyes.
+A pair of ridges runs down the snout from the eyes.
 Their broad body led to early reports that they were a variety of alligator.
 They have oval shaped scales.
-Their longs are short and strong.
+Their limbs are short and strong.

 Juveniles are pale yellow in colour with black stripes along their body and tail.
 When they mature most become a dark greenish colour.
 Some may remain a pale yellow though or may be quite dark.
 They have light tan and grey areas on some parts of their body.
 The underside on both juveniles and adults is white or tallow.
 They have a grey tail with dark bands.

 At hatching this species measures 25-30cm (9.8-11.8in).
 Males average 4.3-5.2m (14-17ft) but may reach 6m (20ft) long.
 Their weight can be up to 1,360kg (3,000lb).
 Due to poaching the larger crocodiles are now rare.

 The saltwater crocodile is a carnivore.
 They prey upon almost anything they can get their teeth on.
 As a hatchling they will feed upon small fish, frogs, insects and small aquatic invertebrates.
 As they grow into adults they will eat snakes and lizards, crabs, fish, bats, birds and mammals.
 These may include monkeys, orangutans, deer, jackals, dholes, kangaroos and dugongs.
 Some crocodiles have been seen feeding upon bull sharks.
 Only the Asian elephant is safe from these crocodiles.
 On occasion they have been seen taking out freshwater crocodiles.

 They eat by seizing their prey in the jaw and then drowning it in deep water.
 They will then death roll (a turning motion that tears off meat) to break the food into smaller chunks.